-If the student misses four consecutive sounds, say, "Look at all the letter pairs.
-Point to and tell me the sounds you know."
-If a student doesn't say any letter sounds correctly, record a score of zero, and proceed to the next question.
+If the student misses all letter sounds in the first row, move the blank paper below the next row.
+Slide your finger under the whole row while saying: "Look at all the letter pairs on this row.
+Point to and tell me the letter sounds you know."
+Pause for up to 5 seconds on each row.
+If a student doesn't say any letter sounds correctly, move the blank paper below the next row and repeat for all remaining rows.

-1 pt. for each correct letter sound (26 pts. possible)
+■ 1 pt. for each correct letter sound (26 pts. possible)